RicoJia/ricojia.github.io/_posts/2024/2024-10-22-robotics-3D-Lidar-Selection.markdown

 $\Delta t$ is measured between the emission and reception of the laser pulse with picosecond ($10^-{12}$s) resolution.
 The distance is $d = \frac{c \times \Delta t}{2}$

-To generate a 3D depth map, **a ToF LiDAR's receive can be modeled as a pinhole camera model, where each pixel on the field of view corresponds to a point that's at an angle to the optical center.**
+To generate a 3D depth map, **a ToF LiDAR's receiver can be modeled as a pinhole camera where each pixel on the field of view corresponds to a point that's at an angle to the optical center.**

 <p align="center">
 <img src="https://github.com/RicoJia/The-Dream-Robot/assets/39393023/aa1eb110-f272-4939-b586-44eecae787ef" height="300"/>